AdaCore/learn/courses/intro-to-ada/chapters/imperative_language.rst

        --  Call to Nested
     end Main;

-A declaration cannot appear as a statement if you need to declare a local variable amidst the statements, you can introduce a new declarative region with a block statement:
+A declaration cannot appear as a statement.
+If you need to declare a local variable amidst the statements, you can introduce a new declarative region with a block statement: